Introduction to Topology Mapping

 - Save relevant and frequently-used topology maps for monitoring continuity

-In order to enable topology mapping, you’ll need to import new and updated LogicModules as well as confirm you’re running the required Collector release, as outlined next:
+In order to enable topology mapping, you’ll need to ensure all necessary LogicModules are imported and up to date, as outlined next:

 - From the LogicMonitor repository, import all TopologySources.
 As discussed in the TopologySources section of this article, TopologySources are a type of LogicModule created specifically for topology mapping.